PaulaMihalcea/IEViewer/README.md

 - `widgets.py`: an overhaul of all the PyQt5 widgets used by the view, appropriately customized for this application.

 A folder containing several image files suitable for testing the program (`test`) has also been included within this repository, as well as several screenshots of the running application (inside `screenshots`).

+### Testing
+The program has been succesfully tested on the following platforms:
+- Windows 10 Pro
+- Linux Ubuntu 20.04 LTS

 ## License
 IEViewer is licensed under the **CC BY-NC-SA 4.0 License** (IEViewer) and the **GNU GPL v3 License** & **Riverbank Commercial License** (PyQt5).
 More details are available in the `LICENSE.md` file.